ProfilePic

 • Checking Accounts

-The Federal Deposit Insurance Company (FDIC) was founded in 1933 following the stock market crash in 1929 to protect deposit holders against potential bank failures by providing deposit insurance.
-The initial limit was set at $2,500 per ownership category, which has since increased several times.
+The Federal Deposit Insurance Company (FDIC) was founded in 1933 following the 1929 stock market crash to protect deposit holders against potential bank failures by providing deposit insurance.
+The initial limit was $2,500 per ownership category, which has increased several times.
 The latest increase to $250,000 per ownership category was enacted via the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010.

 According to the FDIC, here are the types of accounts that are covered: